-There is a chain of individuals involved in the process by which a medication is prescribed, filled, and administered to a patient, from the prescribing physician to the pharmacist to the caregiver.
+A chain of individuals is involved in how a medication is prescribed, filled, and administered to a resident, from the prescribing physician to the pharmacist to the caregiver.
 If there is an error in any part of the chain, disaster can result.
-Unless the patient is unable to participate in their care due to neurological or other disabilities, they should be able to understand why certain medications have been prescribed to them and how they are to be dispensed.
-Many patients are too embarrassed to question why they are receiving medications, even though it is within their legal rights.

 Some drugs have the potential to cause serious injury if not administered properly.
-Our South Carolina nursing home injury lawyers always examine the medication chain when investigating a case involving medication errors to determine which parties along the way neglected their responsibility.
+Each South Carolina nursing home abuse lawyer always examine the medication chain when investigating a case involving medication errors to determine which parties along the way neglected their responsibility.

-Many victims of nursing home abuse remain silent out of embarrassment or fear, so it is important that you recognize the signs of abuse and know when to act in order to protect your loved one.
-The nursing home abuse and neglect attorneys at Nursing Home Law Center LLC will step up for them to see their rights are protected and they receive the recovery they deserve.
+Many nursing facility abuse victims remain silent out of embarrassment or fear, so you must recognize the signs of abuse and know when to act to protect your loved one.
+The nursing home abuse attorneys at Nursing Home Law Center LLC will step up for them to see their rights are protected, and they receive the recovery they deserve.

 Read about some South Carolina nursing home abuse settlements here.

-Some of the following common signs are red flags that a vulnerable adult has become the victim of abuse or neglect:
+Some of the following common signs are red flags that your loved one is a victim of nursing home abuse or neglect case; they include: